 From 2008-2015, Makaria Farm fed food-loving folks in Victoria, the Cowichan and Nanaimo.

 In late 2014, farmer Brock was diagnosed with kidney cancer.
 In June of 2015 we learned that the cancer is extremely aggressive: he has stage 4 renal cell carcinoma.
 This is a terminal form of cancer.
 There is no known cure and no realistic hope of remission.
-Gradually, Brock and I (Heather) realized that farming was no longer possible for our family.
+Reluctantly, Brock and I (Heather) realized that farming was no longer possible for our family.

 We sold our 10 acres of A1-ALR farm land in Cowichan Station, and have been selling off our farm’s assets.